 It's easy to get caught up in day-day-activities and forget to leave some time for yourself.
 With this list of hobbies to do at home, you can find a new passion and rediscover how great it is to be alone.

-With many of us inside for the foreseeable future, it can be tough to stay motivated when you’re working from home.
+With many of us spending more time inside for the foreseeable future, it can be tough to stay motivated when you’re working from home.
 A hobby where you can separate your day from your evening is a brilliant way to help you get the break you need and stay productive in the long run.

-Aspiring writer?
+But this isn’t about what hobbies others are taking up, this is about you.
+Are you an aspiring writer?
 Future chef?
 Prospective painter?
 If you’re in need of hobby ideas, look no further than our round-up of some of the best hobbies for women.

-The best hobbies to do at home…
+A list of hobbies to do at home…

 Learn a foreign language